kailash-manasarovar/statement/docs/timeline/2023/january.md

 #### Criminal gang online cruelty

-- Regarding this kidney injury which was further exacerbated by constant poisoning and drugging, criminal gangs relentlessly tease me about how I probably have a severe kidney disease, if not failure.
+- Regarding this kidney injury which was further exacerbated by constant poisoning and drugging over the next two years, criminal gangs, to this day, relentlessly tease me about how I probably have a severe kidney disease, if not kidney failure!
 - They do this online using fake accounts such as with the Catherine vonRuhland account you can see here which even looks like me a bit.

 ![Catherine vonRuhland](../../content/images/fake-accounts/dialysis.png)